But there was one highlight that was spectacular.

 From there, the ride to the Mackinac Bridge was easy.
 US Hwy 2 is the road Gary and I rode from Duluth to Glacier National Park on the way to Alaska.
 It is one of the great American highways, IMO.

 Just south and west of the bridge, I found another lighthouse, the McGulpin Point Lighthouse.
-It was closed, so I just took a few pics and moved on to find Hwy 119.

 Towards the end of the day, I started thinking of lodging for the night.
 I had decided that somewhere around Muskegon would be a good place to stop for the night.
 Just north of town, I got on the smaller road to find a mom and pop place.
 The first place I stopped was actually a few miles north of Muskegon.
 I stopped in a place in town, a nice looking motel in a residential neighborhood.
 They had rooms, but at $98 for a room, I declined and rode towards Muskegon.